splitgraph/splitgraph.com/docs/installation.md

 9.6) database (in which case some functionality won't be available).

-sgr, the Splitgraph command line client and library can be installed either from [GitHub](https://github.com/splitgraph/splitgraph/) or from
+`sgr`, the Splitgraph command line client, and library can be installed either from [GitHub](https://github.com/splitgraph/splitgraph/) or from
 pip: